JuFiSec/ecoshop-aws-deployment/README.md

 ### Security

-[cite_start]The infrastructure adheres to basic best practices (private subnets for sensitive servers, segmented security groups).
+The infrastructure adheres to basic best practices (private subnets for sensitive servers, segmented security groups).
 However, further improvements can be made:

-* [cite_start]Adding AWS WAF in front of the Load Balancer would help block common web attacks (e.g., SQLI, XSS).
+* Adding AWS WAF in front of the Load Balancer would help block common web attacks (e.g., SQLI, XSS).
-* [cite_start]Secrets Manager would be preferable for managing passwords, especially database credentials, instead of hardcoding them.
+* Secrets Manager would be preferable for managing passwords, especially database credentials, instead of hardcoding them.
-* [cite_start]Activating CloudTrail and VPC Flow Logs would enhance visibility and auditability of actions performed in the environment.
+* Activating CloudTrail and VPC Flow Logs would enhance visibility and auditability of actions performed in the environment.

 ### High Availability

-* [cite_start]Using an Auto Scaling Group would automate the addition or removal of EC2 instances based on load.
+* Using an Auto Scaling Group would automate the addition or removal of EC2 instances based on load.
-* [cite_start]For RDS, the Multi-AZ option has been enabled, which is a good point. [cite_start]However, one or more read replicas could be added to optimize read operations.
+* For RDS, the Multi-AZ option has been enabled, which is a good point.
+However, one or more read replicas could be added to optimize read operations.

 ### Performance and Cost

 Several optimizations are possible:

-* [cite_start]Replacing some instances with Spot Instances for development or testing environments.
+* Replacing some instances with Spot Instances for development or testing environments.
-* [cite_start]Migrating EBS storage from GP2 to GP3 would save up to 20% without performance loss.
+* Migrating EBS storage from GP2 to GP3 would save up to 20% without performance loss.
-* [cite_start]Implementing CloudFront as a CDN for static files would reduce latency for end-users.
+* Implementing CloudFront as a CDN for static files would reduce latency for end-users.

 ### Additional Recommendations

-* [cite_start]Encryption of data at rest and in transit.
+* Encryption of data at rest and in transit.
-* [cite_start]Disabling root SSH login.
+* Disabling root SSH login.
-* [cite_start]Implementing HTTPS security headers on the application.
+* Implementing HTTPS security headers on the application.